SendGrid To Mailtrap:

 Mailtrap API tokens

 When you create a domain, a token is automatically created and named based on the following formula: [domain name] + [token] + [token ID].
-Add or remove token permissions by clicking on the corresponding boxes in the Token menu.
+Add or remove token permissions in the API Tokens menu under Settings.

 Learn more on how to manage API tokens in our guide.

-At the moment there are four libraries available at Mailtrap.
+At the moment there are five libraries available at Mailtrap.

 We use Bearer authentication.
 Pass the API token into the code under the header Authorization.

 You can add users to your account and manage their permissions if you are signed up for the Business price plan or higher.
-To add users, and assign and edit their permissions, click on the User Management tab, and the three dots on the right.
+To add users, and assign and edit their permissions, click on the User Management menu under Settings, then the three dots on the right.

 Note that a user needs Admin permissions to get authenticated and send emails via API.